The quintessential FP&A glossary.

 A lagging indicator is an activity or event that, when measured, is a good indication of past (usually economic) activity.
 It can only be gauged following the completion of the activity or event.
-For example, salary growth is considered a lagging indicator of economic growth because it typically only happens after growth has occurred in an economy and there is increased demand for labor, which puts upward pricing pressure on wages as competition increases for limited labor resources.
+For example, salary growth is considered a lagging indicator of economic growth because it typically only happens after growth has occurred in an economy and there is increased demand for labour, which puts upward pricing pressure on wages as competition increases for limited labour resources.

 A leading indicator is an activity or event that, when measured, is a good indication or signal of future (usually economic) activity.
 For example, the value of stocks in the stock market is often seen as a leading indicator because stock share prices are based on the estimated future earnings of a company.
 A rising stock price is a leading indicator of expected future growth for that firm.